 We said: Given how international tastes are a strong food trend these days, we thought it only appropriate to see how global flavors are landing in appetizers.
 Read the full article on the appetizer trend here.

-2023 updates: Perhaps this food trend update belongs under the restaurant category or the Asian food category, we’re not sure.
-What we are sure of is that international flavors on American menus is not going away.
+2023 updates: International flavors on American menus are not going away.
 It’s not a trend anymore.
 It’s an expectation.

 Diners want flavors that are both familiar and new.
 Satisfying and challenging.
 It’s not enough to just offer burgers and salads anymore.
 Restaurants must provide interest.
 That’s a fact.